jdombrowski-mitre/dioptra/docs/source/deployment-guide/task-plugins-management.rst

 .. note::

-   We assume that, for the purposes of this section, you have already provisioned and configured the rest of Testbed environment.
+   We assume that, for the purposes of this section, you have already provisioned and configured the rest of the Testbed environment.
    Readers that have not are referred to the :doc:`Single Machine Deployment guide <single-machine-deployment>`.

 Configuring the task plugins system is a two part process,